 Users are already adopting Software as a Service (SaaS), often without the knowledge of their IT organizations.
 Left unchecked, this could become a huge problem for CIOs.
-You need to get
+You need to get a handle on SaaS before it swamps you.

 IT managers are considerably less enthusiastic about SaaS than their users.
 They fret about availability, reliability and security.
 They also know that integrating applications from a service provider with their legacy base is no walk in the park.
 They know that the one-month deployment cycles SaaS vendors advertise are fantasy.